DataBiosphere/data-explorer/README.md

       that repo to `api/dataset_config/MY_DATASET`.
 If you need to run more commands in the `data-explorer-indexers` repo, you can simply refer to `api/dataset_config/MY_DATASET` in this repo.
-* Index your data into an Elasticsearch started by `docker run -p 9200:9200 docker.elastic.co/elasticsearch/elasticsearch-oss:6.2.2`.
+* Index your data into Elasticsearch.
 You can use one of the indexers at https://github.com/DataBiosphere/data-explorer-indexers, or any other indexer. https://github.com/DataBiosphere/data-explorer-indexers explains how to set up the config files.
 Specifically: